Skjeggy/dataing/2_semester/IKT207/Penetration testing.md

 Installing backdoors to gain access at a later point.

 ## Clean up
-Clean up to prevent getting t
+Clean up to prevent getting traced or to prevent security to see what has been done etc.